Setting Child Support Payment Amounts

 Ability to Earn

-The court can consider a parent's ability to earn based on:
+The court can consider evidence of a parent's ability to earn based on:

 • past earnings